 Current UFOs (Unfinished Objects) and WiP (Works in Progress):

-I almost always have a 'portable' / 'travel' project on the go.
+A Project becomes a Work in Progress (WiP) when: I cast on a knit or crochet project, I put the first stitch in a needlework project or make the first cut for a quilt.
+Before that - it's stash, even if it's kitted up with all the materials/pattern ready to go.I almost always have a 'portable' / 'travel' project on the go.
 It can be a small, simple knitting project (hat, scarf, socks) or English Paper Piecing / small simple embroidery / easy applique block.
-It gets worked on during breaks at work, when I'm a commuter passenger or in line in a drive through, etc. I don't track any hours on the travel project since the time I spend working on it is so erratic.
+It gets worked on when I'm out and about, a commuter passenger, or in line in a drive through, etc. I don't track any hours on the travel project since the time I spend working on it is so erratic.

-• Current Travel Project: Perf Paper Santa Ornaments
+- Current Travel Project: Perf Paper Santa Ornaments

 Knitting, Crochet, Spinning and Weaving

 Please check my Ravelry account for the details.
 At one point, I recommended Ravelry wholeheartedly for all knitters, crocheters, weavers and spinners.
 I can no longer do that.
 While the platform, tracking tools and pattern/library features are still wonderful, the owners of the platform censor conservative voices.
 As a private company, that is their right.
-It is also my right to not support companies who cancel or censor.
+It is also my right to not support companies who cancel or censor me.
 While I am still using the projects, stash and queue features for my own work, I no longer participate in the forums nor do I support Ravelry in any form, and I limit my time on the platform to record keeping only and ignore all advertising/social media.

-SPIN: Occasionally I get out my wheel and/or spindles.
+- SPIN: Occasionally I get out my wheel and/or spindles.

-• WEAVE: (c1994) Get Loom set back up and see if white cotton throw is salvageable.
+- WEAVE: (c1994) Get Loom set back up and see if white cotton throw is salvageable.
 If so, set up a project page for it and finish

-• KNIT / CROCHET: I am a somewhat monogamous knitter, so there is usually one "house" knitting project that tends to be large and/or fairly complex (colorwork, lace, cables), The "travel" project is frequently knitting though, so I often have two active projects in Rav.
+- KNIT / CROCHET: I am a somewhat monogamous knitter, so there are usually just one or two "house" knitting projects, which tend to be large and/or fairly complex (colorwork, lace, cables).

 Needlework (Cross-stitch, Crewel, Cutwork, Free Form Embroidery, etc):